-Open concept offices are popular because they encourage cooperation and generally feel less constricting.
+Open concept offices are popular because they encourage cooperation and feel less constricting.
 However, you still need to signify a difference between the cubicle area, private offices, conference rooms, and break areas.
 Flooring is an excellent way to visually separate spaces without putting up walls.

 For example, you can have different colored carpets in the break room versus the cubicle area.
-You can even choose different floorings altogether and have more easily cleaned vinyl in the break room and a comfortable carpet in the cubicle area.
+You can choose different floorings altogether and have more easily cleaned vinyl in the break room and a comfortable carpet in the cubicle area.

 Color can impact our emotions — it can even energize workers and increase creativity.
 Additionally, color is a great way to reinforce your brand and create a feeling of community.

 While bold colors are welcome in office spaces, you don’t have to incorporate the whole rainbow.
 Instead, you should choose shades that make sense for the environment.
 Regarding flooring, vinyl, tile, and carpet have the most diverse shade ranges.

 In addition to designs, you must consider a few other factors when reviewing commercial office flooring ideas.
 Different materials offer different benefits, so it’s essential to do your research.
 For example, you should think about how the DC metro area weather can impact the floor.
 Will people be tracking in snow or mud?
 Will the flooring expand and contract with changing temperatures?

 The good news is the experts at Precision Flooring Services can help you find the perfect flooring for your needs.
 Here are the top factors we’ll discuss as you look for the right option.